julioba/trajectoryprediction_studienarbeit/README.md

 ------------------------------FIRST STEP-----------------------------

-	Execute the file make_directories.sh to create the due folders.
+	Execute the command in make_directories.sh to create the due folders.

 --------------------------------SOURCE-------------------------------